-- 1. This lab shows that the field from a current-carrying wire exists and it introduces the righthand rule for magnetic fields.
+- This lab shows that the field from a current-carrying wire exists and it introduces the right-hand rule for magnetic fields.
 Figure 29-2 in the text shows the results for field around a current-carrying wire.
-The EMField simulation allows another way of visualizing the field due to the current carrying wire. - 2.
+The Magnetism 3D simulation allows another way of visualizing the field due to the current carrying wire. - 2.
 To witness the magnetic field near a current-carrying wire, the wire should be vertical and the compass needle must be horizontal.
 A second possible configuration is with the wire lying across the compass.
 Many students will want the compass to point toward the wire. - 3.
-Power Supplies Make sure that only the batteries or the Sorensen power supplies are used!
-The Pasco CRT power supplies should not be used because the current causes them to break down.
-Also be sure to warn your students about the power supplies.
-They maintain a significant potential difference for at least a minute after they are turned off.

-- 4. For small currents, the earth's field is larger than the current's field when the compass is just a few cm from the wire.
-If a group does not observe a compass deflection have them discuss how they think the field varies with distance from the wire and where the biggest effect would be observed.
+Make sure that only the batteries or the Sorensen power supplies are used!
+The Pasco CRT power supplies should not be used because the excessive current causes them to break down. - 4.
+For small currents, the earth's field is larger than the current's field when the compass is just a few cm from the wire.
+If a group does not observe a compass deflection, have them discuss how they think the field varies with distance from the wire and where the biggest effect would be observed.
 Then have them try it where the effect is largest.
-If there is still no deflection, try using a battery, though only keep it connected for very short periods of time. - 5.
-Make sure that your students use Channel 1 of Sensor DAQ.
-Connection to any other channels does not give any signal. - 6.
-The Hall probes are really very reliable, so if anything isn't working, check the connections and wires before hassling the people in room 233.
+If there is still no deflection, try using a battery, though only keep it connected for very short periods of time. - 1.
+When using the Hallprobe, make sure that your students use Channel 1 of Sensor DAQ.
+Connection to any other channels does not give the correct signal. - 2.
 Be sure that the probe setting is set to the maximum value in agreement with the software prompt before calibration.
-Having inconsistent settings is one of the most common sources of mistakes in this lab.